 The focus of my 12/5 two postings was on the challenges that principals face as they try to navigate the immediate school safety and security issues.
 But we should not lose sight of the many daily difficulties principals face on so many (unknown to most) other fronts.
 And how one can easily feel isolated and unsupported; yet, at the same time, be expected to perform “miracles,” which many principals amazingly manage to do!

 As a superintendent, I warned the district attendees to my “Pursuing the Principalship” class; they should not want to be a principal because they believe they will not have a “boss” in the building looking over their every move and decision.
 Unfortunately, the reality is that a principal will have (too) many “bosses” both inside and outside of the school building but (too) little management authority that matches the written and unwritten job description and requirements of the position.
 Many of the principal’s unofficial “supervisors” (not the superintendent) will, of course, know how to lead and manage the school better than the principal; and they are often entirely oblivious to the fact that most of the “directives” they send your way, conflicts with the “directives” of other similar faux supervisors.
 For example, as a principal, I was accused (in the same school year) by some parents of: “paying too much attention to the academically struggling students” and by another group of “paying too much attention to the high academically achieving students”(Or, perhaps in my way of seeing it, I was paying attention to both groups!)
 And on another topic from “supervisory” community stakeholders: “Black and Latino children aren’t successful on gate-keeping standardized exams!” —I get them to pass standardized exams; “You’re too focused on standardized exams!”
 Please, make up your minds, people!
-This brings me back to that principal’s post; perhaps the best approach to principalship professional success is to do that which is ethically right, just, and in the best learning interests of children; and see everything else as background noise.
+This brings me back to that principal’s post; perhaps the best approach to principalship professional success is to do that which is ethically right, just, and in the best learning and safety interests of children; and see everything else as background noise.

 Mayor-Elect Eric Adams and I walking to the official ribbon-cutting area.
 Now, there were so many beautiful moments created by so many wonderful people yesterday, for which I will need to post a lot of appreciation pictures.
 But this particular picture resonates so strongly with my spirit.
 This scene took place outside of the hearing of the press or audience and was that moment when we were simply two Brooklyn brothers paying tribute to our mothers for making everything we achieved possible.
 Thank you, Pauline Johnson, for I can never repay you for all the sacrifices you made on my behalf.
 I can only try my best to do some lasting good in this world… Blessings on all mothers who believed in us.